tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 - the __results showed actionable positive P&L__ after accounting for transaction costs and expected slippage
   * however did not get as close as I would like to the optimal reward in many scenarios

-In terms of improving RL performance, thought I should add a feature that expresses a view on whether the current price / volume pattern points to:
+In terms of improving RL performance, thought I could improve the information available to the agent by adding a feature that classifies the current price-action in terms of:

 - in __momentum__
 - in __trend__
 - momentum or trend __at an end or turning point__
 - __sideways price movement__ or __noise__

-We want the RL strategy to hold a position through momentum in the direction of profit and exit when the features signal an end to momentum or a turning point in direction.
-I provided the model with a number of features that assist in this decision, however did not have a feature encoding any information that might be present in the "candlestick pattern".
+The goal for the RL strategy is to hold a position through a momentum or trend period in the direction of profit, and exiting when the features signal an end to momentum or a turning point in direction.
+I provided the model with a number of features that assist in this decision, however did not have a feature encoding any information that might be present in the "chart".
 I am not a chartist, however there is undoubtedly information present in the price volume activity as seen in a chart.

 ## A Possibility